Debentures

 Key takeaways

-• Corporations and governments often issue debentures as a common means to raise capital.
+• Both corporations and governments issue debentures to raise funds.

 A debenture is a type of long-term debt instrument that is not backed by collateral.
 Debentures are backed only by the creditworthiness and reputation of the issuer.
 Both corporations and governments frequently issue debentures to raise capital or funds.
 It is essentially a form of loan that investors provide to the issuer, typically a corporation or government entity.
 In return, the issuer promises to repay the principal amount along with periodic interest payments at a predetermined rate.